“More employers are seeing the value of adding a little bit of inconvenience to their health plans these days.”

 In this example the Convenience Cost Factor of $901,819 equals $1,800 per employee.

 In return for the guarantee of no balance billing, almost universal provider acceptance and hassel free claim filing, this employer pays almost $1 million, a 25% premium for convenience.
-In return there is little or no “noise” from employees and HR is happy with the status quo.
+In return there is little or no “noise” from employees and HR is happy.

 More employers are seeing the value of adding a little bit of inconvenience to their health plans these days.
 Employees are seeing the value too in the form of raises and/or improved benefits.
 Both are learning there is a better way to spend $1,800 per employee than gifting it through managed care contracts you can’t see nor audit.